williamscole/PONDEROSA/readme2.md

 | **ped_only** | PONDEROSA will output all pairwise relationships present in the .fam file provided.|
 | **run_all** | Will run the entirety of PONDEROSA.|

 ##### _Required files_
-Depending on the run type, the following files may be required.
-See the 3rd column.
+Each run type uses and requires different files.
+See below.
 | Run type | Required files | Optional files |
 | -------- | -------------- | -------------- |
 | **po_only** | king_file, map_file, match_file** | ped_file, age_file** |